pkardas/notes/books/clean-code.md

 as local variables inside short methods.
 The length of a name should correspond to the size of its scope.
 Avoid encodings.

-> Difference between a smart programmer and a professional programmer is that professional programmer understands that **clarity is a king**.
+> Difference between a smart programmer and a professional programmer is that professional programmer understands that
+> **clarity is a king**.

 Don't be funny 😔 People tend to forget jokes, so people will forget true meaning of a variable.
 Choose clarity over entertainment.
 Do not use slang or culture-dependant names.

-Pick one word per concept, eg. `get` instead of `fetch`, `retrieve`, ...
+Pick one word per concept, e.g. `get` instead of `fetch`, `retrieve`, ...

 ## Chapter 3: Functions

 Functions are the first line of organisation in any program.
 Functions should be small.
 No more than 2-3 indents.

 > Functions should do one thing.
 They should do it well.
-The should do it only.
+They should do it only.

 The reason we write functions is to decompose a larger concept.
 A function should not mix the levels of abstractions.